Gecko05/gecko05.github.io/about.md

 permalink: /about/
 ---

-This is a personal website for blog entries, tutorials, and descriptions mainly about embedded programming projects and oher topics.
+This is a personal website for blog entries, tutorials, and descriptions mainly about embedded programming projects and some other topics.